grafrap/Bachelor-Arbeit/README.md

 ```
 #### Arguments
 `t` [Int]: Specifies the number of threads for the script.
 Here more than the number of sites is not necessary nor practical.\
-`J` [Float64] or [Matrix{Float64}] of size N x N: Value / matrix containing all the J values for the Heisenberg term of the Hamiltonian.
-This term should be the same as for the preceding DMRG calculation.
-It defines the energy range for the $\omega$-vaules of the Dynamical Correlator.
-Per default the energy range is set to 2 * J if J is a Float64 and 2 * J_mean if J is a matrix, where J_mean is the mean of all nonzero values in the J-matrix.
-This value is only needed for defining the energy range, hence, if other energy ranges are needed in the calculations, this value can be adjusted.\
+`E_range` [Float64]: Defines the energy range for the $\omega$-values of the Dynamical Correlator calculation.
+This range is often set to 2 * J, where J is the value from the DMRG calculation.\
+`num_points` [Int]: Defines the number of $\omega$ values by which the `E_range` should be divided.\
 `N` [Int]: [Int]: Specifies the number of Chebyshev expansion coefficients.
 If no N is specified, the default value of max(W, 600) is taken, where W is the effective bandwidth of the Hamiltonian, i.e. the difference between the minimal and maximal energy.\
-`cutoff` [Float64]: Defines the cutoff value for the addition function of MPSs.
-The bigger the value, the faster but the more inaccurate the calculation is.
-This value is by default set to 1e-8.
-A reasonable range of cutoff values is between 1e-8 and 1e-6.

-From the arguments `N` and `cutoff` none, one or both can be provided.
-The order of these two does not matter.
+The argument `N` does not have to be provided and will be calculated by an empirical relationship if it is not provided.

 #### Outputs
-This script outputs the dynamical correlator for ω values between 0 and 2 J_mean (or the given J value) for all sites of the spinchain.
+This script outputs the dynamical correlator for ω values between 0 and E_range for all sites of the spinchain.
 Additionally, it already creates a normalized plot of the values.

 #### Example
 ```shell